 South Tangerang Banten, Indonesia Travel Guide

 South Tangerang sits at the crossroads of different culinary cultures.
-Its food scene blends the robust, often spicy flavors of Betawi cuisine with the fresh, sometimes milder, and often vegetable-rich dishes of Sundanese cooking.
+Its food scene blends the robust, often spicy flavors of Betawi food with the fresh, sometimes milder, and often vegetable-rich dishes of Sundanese cooking.

 Indonesian cooking employs a rich palette of spices: galangal, turmeric, ginger, lemongrass, kaffir lime leaves, chili, garlic, and shallots.
 These forge complex and aromatic flavors.